Information that Medicaid members need to know about redetermination

-The PHE was put in place to take care of the millions of Americans who were either out of work or earning less than normal due to nationwide COVID-19 lockdown orders.
-When the PHE is over, the federal government will redetermine the eligibility of millions of Medicaid and CHIP (Children’s Health Insurance Program) recipients.
+This was because, during the pandemic, millions of Americans were out of work or earning less than normal.
+States were not able to disenroll Medicaid or CHIP (Children’s Health Insurance Program) beneficiaries from the program.
+This means people could remain on Medicaid or CHIP even if they were no longer eligible for it.
 (CHIP is a federal health insurance program for children in families who earn too much money to qualify for Medicaid.)

-What might this mean for you?
-Read on to learn what’s going on and what you need to do if you or a loved one is a Medicaid beneficiary.
+But this rule is coming to an end soon.
+And that means that as many as 15 million people (or more) could be at risk of losing their Medicaid benefits.
+What might that mean for you?
+Read on to learn what’s going on and what you need to do if you or a loved one is on Medicaid.

-When the PHE does end, states will have to figure out whether 85 million-plus Medicaid and CHIP beneficiaries across the country are still eligible for those benefits.4 Some will lose coverage because they got a job that put them above the income limit.
+Beginning on April 1, states will have to start figuring out whether 90 million-plus Medicaid and CHIP beneficiaries across the country are still eligible for those benefits.
+Some will lose coverage because they got a job that put them above the income limit.
 Some will lose coverage because they’re now eligible for Medicare.

 Others will lose coverage for less obvious reasons, says Tricia Brooks.
 She’s a research professor at Georgetown University who has studied the issue extensively.
 “They didn’t get the notice in the mail,” she says.
 “Or they didn’t know what they needed to do if they got it.
 Or they tried to get help from the call center and had a two-hour wait time.
 And at some point, they just get fatigued and sort of give up on the process.”

-However, Brooks thinks the estimated 15 million dis-enrollments is low, but she also points out (as the Urban Institute did) that most children will be eligible for the Children’s Health Insurance Program (CHIP) and many adults will be eligible for coverage through the federal Affordable Care Act (ACA) website or their employer.
+However, Brooks thinks the estimated 15 million people who will be disenrolled is low.
+But she also points out that most children will be eligible for CHIP and many adults will be eligible for coverage through the federal Affordable Care Act (ACA) website or their employer.
 (The ACA is a federal law that offers health insurance benefits to most Americans.)
-However, there may be barriers to accessing other coverage such as affordability.
+But there may be barriers to accessing other coverage such as affordability.

-Each state will have its own process for dealing with how you are redetermined.
+Each state will have its own renewal process for Medicaid.
 “States have been told that whatever approach they take, they should really be focusing first on people who have likely lost eligibility,” says Brooks.

 What you need to do if you’re enrolled in either Medicaid or CHIP

-Until the PHE ends, the Centers for Medicare & Medicaid Services recommends that enrollees sit tight, although they should make sure their state Medicaid office has their correct contact information.
-After that, they should check their mail and complete a renewal form on time if they receive one.
-If you think your Medicaid coverage could be ending, call a licensed insurance agent at (800) 304-3414 to explore your options.
+The most important thing to do right now is to make sure that your state Medicaid office has your correct contact information (mailing address and phone number).
+Check your mail and complete your renewal form on time if you receive one.
+If you think your Medicaid coverage could be ending, call a licensed insurance agent at (800) 827-9990 to explore your options.
 You can also browse plans online.